selectel/terraform-provider-selectel/website/docs/d/dbaas_configuration_parameter_v1.html.markdown

 * `filter` - (Optional) Values to filter available extensions.

-  * `datastore_type_id` - (Optional) Unique identifier of the datastore type for which you get configuration parameters.
-You can retrieve information about available datastore types with the [selectel_dbaas_datastore_type_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_datastore_type_v1) data source.
+  * `datastore_type_id` - (Optional) Unique identifier of the cluster type for which you get configuration parameters.
+You can retrieve information about available cluster types with the [selectel_dbaas_datastore_type_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_datastore_type_v1) data source.

   * `name` - (Optional) Name of the configuration parameter to search.